quang-do-se/spring-cert/06-spring-mvc-rest.md

 In addition, the `@ResponseStatus` annotation can be applied to controller handler methods in order to override the original response status information.
 In the annotation a HTTP response status code and a reason string can be specified.
 The `@ResponseStatus` annotation can also be applied at class level in controller classes, in which case it will apply to all the controller handler methods in the class.

+**NOTE**: The `reason` properpy is used to specify the reason in case of an error.
+When setting the "reason" attribute of this annotation, the `HttpServletResponse.sendError` method will be used.

 ----------

 ### Where do you need to use `@ResponseBody`?
 What about `@RequestBody`?